spencertipping/tau/doc/sigma-search.md

 }
 ```

 `.get()` should begin executing futures with as many threads as we've assigned to future execution.
-The single-threaded version would look like this:
+Here's the basic idea:

 ```cpp
 template<class T>